Timo Hildebrand: Hoffenheim

 On 10 December 2008, Hildebrand signed for the Bundesliga side 1899 Hoffenheim.
 He made his Bundesliga debut for Hoffenheim on 31 January 2009 in their 2–0 win at home to Energie Cottbus, being substituted in the 60th minute due to an injury.
 During the 2008–09 season, he made 14 appearances.
 During the 2009–10 season, he made 32 appearances.

 In summer 2010, Hildebrand left Hoffenheim.

 Sporting

 Hildebrand signed a one-year deal with Portuguese club Sporting CP and debuted on 16 October 2010 in a 2–1 win over GD Estoril Praia in the Portuguese cup.

 After Hildebrand left Sporting, he was on trial with Manchester City on their pre-season tour of USA before the 2011–12 season, but they did not take up the option to sign him.

 Schalke 04

-Hildebrand signed onto Schalke 04 in the middle of the 2011–12 Bundesliga campaign after starting keeper Ralf Fährmann was injured.
+Hildebrand signed for Schalke 04 in the middle of the 2011–12 Bundesliga campaign after starting keeper Ralf Fährmann was injured.